Cut-off phenomenon in the uniform plane Kac walk: Mixture of rotations

 Similarly, when the representation is large, in the regime where $a_n \geq \frac{2\cdot 10^6}{\sigma(q)} n$, arguments similar to our previous ones reduce the problem to the case of small and moderate dimensions.
 Recall that previously when the representation is large, we either build the character ratio out of a ratio on a smaller group by appending weights, or bound the integral trivially.
 We leave it to the reader to check that in our bounds from Section \ref{large_section} on large representations, the incremental contributions to the log of the dimension are dominated by the contributions to the character ratio by a factor of at least $\log n$, so that large representations may be ignored.

 We now turn to the main case of moderate representations, where there are some new ideas.
-One idea is that the greatest trade-off between character ratio and dimension growth occurs for $a_n$ of size about $n^{1/2}$.
-For smaller $a_n$, the character ratio is sufficiently near 1 that there is no loss in integrating it directly as opposed to it's logarithm.
-For larger $a_n$ the character ratio outstrips the dimension by a larger amount.
-Another idea, already illustrated in our proof of the $L^2$ lower bound, is that the dimension is most difficult to control when the indices $a_j$ are shifted in a `clump'.
+One idea is that the greatest trade-off between character ratio and dimension growth occurs for $a_n$ of size about $n^{\frac{1}{2}}$.
+For smaller $a_n$, the character ratio is sufficiently near 1 that there is no loss in integrating it directly as opposed to its logarithm.
+For larger $a_n$ the character ratio beats the dimension by a larger amount.
+Another idea, already illustrated in our proof of the $L^2$ lower bound, is that the dimension is most difficult to control when the indices $a_j$ are clumped.
 We handle this case in Lemma \ref{dimension_clump_bound} below.

 Before starting out we make several simplifying reductions.
-As before, we bound the character ratio $r_\va(\theta)$ for $\theta \in [q, q']$ by bounding the associated integral,\footnote{Throughout this section we will work with integrals truncated at $|t|\ll_\xi \frac{1}{\sqrt{\log n}}$, thus neglecting the tail.
+As before, we bound the character ratio $r_\va(\theta)$ for $\theta \in [q, q']$ by bounding the associated integral,\footnote{Throughout this section we work with integrals truncated at $|t|\ll_\xi \frac{1}{\sqrt{\log n}}$, thus neglecting the tail.
 The necessary argument to control the error from the tail is the same as in Proof of Proposition \ref{character_ratio_bound_proposition}.}

 This we write as

 where we introduce

 and also $L_\va(\theta) = L_\va(\theta, 0)$.